welcome to the Journal of art in society

 - Forgotten Women Artists: #3 Marie-Gabrielle Capet: in the third in our series on forgotten women artists, we follow the fortunes of the talented but obscure 18th century French artist Marie-Gabrielle Capet.

-- NEW The extraordinary career of Granville Redmond: deaf artist, silent movie actor and mentor to Charlie Chaplin
+- The extraordinary career of Granville Redmond: deaf artist, silent movie actor and mentor to Charlie Chaplin

 - Dr Jekyll, Frankenstein and Shelley's Heart: the curiously intertwined lives and creations of the Shelleys and Robert Louis Stevenson